 Pay attention because opportunities and resources for your sacred assignments are all around you.
 So, look at everything as part of your assignment.
 People and resources will gravitate toward you.

 If you would look back over your life, you will see that all of your jobs were connected in some way.
 Whether you stayed on a job for 10 months or 10 years, it was valuable time to bring you to where you are today.

 All your lifetime assignments are connected in some way with the bigger assignment as the springboard.

 Assignments come with provisions.
 God has provided for your assignment.
 Assignments, when accompanied by the word of God, are always productive.

 When people think about assignments, they think about doing something as a project.
 Do you know that people can also be your assignment?

 Again, think back over your life and take inventory of the people who have been in your life.
-God places some people in your life for a short time, and He also removes them out of your life after your assignment with them is over.
-That's because some assignments are temporary and some are long term.
+God places some people in your life for a short time, and He also removes them from your life after your assignment with them is over.
+That's because some assignments are temporary and some are long-term.
 When you try to hold onto people that God wants out of your life, neither one of you will be fruitful.

 Everybody is somebody's assignment.
 While someone has been assigned to you, you have also been assigned to someone else.
 While you have been assigned to help others, you are helped in the process.

 A person has multiple assignments in his lifetime, and they all have a common thread.
 You have a least one personal assignment going on at all times under your major assignment.
 You will always be involved in an assignment of some kind.

 We are never without an assignment.
 Make a smooth transition from one assignment to another.
 We are either going to an assignment, in an assignment or finishing an assignment.